 WNBA Betting Odds 2019

-With fans across the United States and the globe sitting on pins and needles, ready for the action to get underway, the WNBA is officially set to tip-off on May 24, 2019.
-The Seattle Storm are the defending WNBA Champions, but they faced plenty of adversity this offseason as they get ready to defend their title.
+For basketball betting fans across the Canada and the USA, plus those around the globe, the WNBA officially opened their season on May 24, 2019.
+The Seattle Storm are the defending WNBA Champions, but they faced plenty of adversity this offseason as they look to capture back-to-back titles.

 The defending champion Seattle Storm will be without 2018 MVP Breanna Stewart, who suffered a torn Achilles during EuroLeague play in April.

 With an exciting new campaign rset to get underway, truly anything is possible leading up to the final game.
 With All-Star players looking to get going on a strong foot, here's everything you need to know leading up to the 2019 season and which bets could be in your favor as the women take to the hardwood.

 - 02What are the WNBA Odds to win championship

 - 04How many games in the WNBA season

 - 05Which WNBA franchise has the most championships

 July 15, 2019: Las Vegas Aces have taken over atop the WNBA standings:

 |Connecticut Sun (11-6)||.647|